Rayzeq/tryfol/README.md

 ## TODO List (excluding refactors)

 - Full Bluetooth control (to replace `blueman-manager`)
-  - Investigate where connection notifications originate (likely KDE, but may be Blueman or something else)
+  - Investigate where connection notifications originate (likely KDE, but may be Blueman or something else), and implement them.
-  - Don't forget to display battery levels somewhere
+  - Don't forget to display battery levels somewhere (change icon color depending on battery level, and show precise level in tooltip)
+  - If possible, enable bluetooth when trying to connect device (is it possible to list unconnected devices when bluetooth is disabled ?) and disable bluetooth when last device is disconnected
 - Full network control (to replace `nm-applet`)
 - Bluetooth: deterministically sort items
-- Workspaces: show icons of contained windows ?
+- Workspaces: show icons of contained windows ? (i.e one small per window in the workspace)
 - Restructure `tryfol` as a workspace (use Varlink for IPC ?)
   - `tryfol-...`: crates for modules in `backend/*` that need to be shared between other crates
   - `tryfol-bar`: the bar itself